tinystacks/mkdocs/docs/get-started.md

 # Make sure you have Docker installed and ports 3000 and 8000 open.
 ```
-### Run sample dashboard
+### Run a sample dashboard
 #### AWS

-This package includes other sample dashboard as well.
+The [opsconsole repository](https://github.com/tinystacks/opsconsole/tree/main/samples) includes multiple sample dashboards.
 As an example, it includes a sample dashboard that has ECS and AWS account info.
 To use that, follow these steps:

 ```
 curl https://raw.githubusercontent.com/tinystacks/opsconsole/main/samples/ecs-dashboard-sample.yml -o ecs-dashboard-sample.yml